Discrete triangulated categories: Discreteness with respect to co-t-structures

 with $i_1 < i_2 < \cdots < i_n$ and $C_i \in \sC$; see \cite[Proposition 1.5.6]{Bondarko}.

+In analogy with bounded t-structures, there is a canonical isomorphism of groups $K_0^{\mathrm{split}}(\sC) = K_0(\sD)$, induced by the inclusion $\sC \into \sD$; see \cite[Theorem 5.3.1]{Bondarko}.
+Note that unlike for bounded hearts, we use the \emph{split} Grothendieck group of the co-heart.

-\begin{definition} Let $(\sD,\sC)$ be a triangulated category with a bounded co-t-structure with co-heart $\sC$.
-We call $(\sD, \sC)$ \emph{discrete with respect to $\sC$}, or \emph{$\sC$-discrete}, if for each group valued function $v \colon \IZ \to K_0(\sD)$ the set of objects
+\begin{definition} Let $(\sD,\sC)$ be a triangulated category with a co-heart $\sC$ of a bounded co-t-structure.
+We call $(\sD, \sC)$ \emph{discrete with respect to $\sC$}, or \emph{$\sC$-discrete}, if for each group valued function $v \colon \IZ \to K_0(\sD)$ the following set of objects is finite: